Functional renormalization group for extremely correlated electrons: Results

 \subsubsection{Ferromagnetic regime}

 For densities $n \geq n_{c,2}$ the static susceptibility signals an instability towards a ferromagnetic ground state.
+Here the Van Hove singularity remains close to the Fermi level, giving rise to a large number of states at and near $\omega = 0$, visible in Fig.~\ref{fig:dampingn085multT} (c).
+In combination with the drastically decreasing bandwidth, we thus arrive at a scenario closely resembling the idealized flat-band correlated ferromagnetism \cite{Kanamori1963, vonderLinden1991, Mielke1991a, Mielke1991b, Tasaki2003, Hu2025}.
 However, we already argued in Sec.~\ref{sec:phase} that there is an additional qualitative change at density $ n_{c,3} = 0.85 $ that separates two distinct ferromagnetic phases.
 As representative examples for these two regimes, we therefore display the electronic spectra for $ n = 0.75 $ and $ n = 0.85 $ in the upper and lower panels of Fig.~\ref{fig:tripleplotn085T065}, respectively.
 While the overall shape of the electronic spectral function is similar in both cases, there is a notable difference to distinguish the two phases: At $ n_{ c , 3 } $, the Fermi surface undergoes a Lifshitz transition from electron- to hole-like \cite{Volovik2016,Simkovic2024}.
-This transition is associated with the van-Hove singularity moving into the hole sector below the Fermi level for densities $n \geq n_{ c , 3 }$.
+This transition is associated with the Van Hove singularity moving into the hole sector below the Fermi level for densities $n \geq n_{ c , 3 }$.
 While Luttinger's theorem is violated both for densities smaller and larger than $ n_{ c , 3 } $, the violation also changes its sign, further substantiating the existence of two distinct phases.
 Two qualitatively different ferromagnetic regimes have also been found in the literature, where commonly an unsaturated ferromagnetic phase leading up the fully polarized ferromagnetic ground state at higher densities has been predicted \cite{vonderLinden1991, Chiappe1993, Hanisch1993, Wurth1995, Zitzler2002, Coleman2002, Becca2001}.
 Though we cannot distinguish these two cases, the phase boundaries obtained in our calculation are in quantitative agreement with earlier findings.
-Note also that the van-Hove singularity remains close to the Fermi level, giving rise to a large number of states at and near $\omega = 0$, visible in Fig.~\ref{fig:dampingn085multT} (c).
-In combination with the drastically decreasing bandwidth, we thus arrive at a scenario closely resembling the idealized flat-band correlated ferromagnetism \cite{Kanamori1963, Linden1991, Mielke1991a, Mielke1991b, Tasaki2003, Hu2025}.